napari/napari.github.io/tutorials/fundamentals/installation.md

 pip install "git+https://github.com/napari/napari.git#egg=napari[all]"
 ```

-### clone the repository locally and install in editable mode
+### Clone the repository locally and install in editable mode

 To clone the github repository for local install